jimorc/ComparingUnitTestFrameworks.Net/README.md

 # ComparingUnitTestFrameworks.Net
-This repository contains the code discussed in my post (Comparing .Net Unit Test Frameworks)[https://jaipblog.wordpress.com/2017/08/11/comparing-net-unit-test-frameworks/].
+This repository contains the code discussed in my post [Comparing .Net Unit Test Frameworks](https://jaipblog.wordpress.com/2017/08/11/comparing-net-unit-test-frameworks/).

 There are four projects:
 - PlayingCards: contains a simple class called CardSuit for which the unit tests are written.